E&L® Camera Equipment Insurance provides superb, low cost cover

 It doesn't matter if you're an amateur or a professional - photography equipment is expensive!
-From the camera itself and memory cards, to more specialist items like lenses, flash guns and tripods, it's easy to accumulate and use hundreds - if not thousands - of pounds worth of gear.
+From the camera itself, to more specialist items like lenses, flash guns and tripods, it's easy to accumulate and use hundreds - if not thousands - of pounds worth of gear.

 And whether or not the kit is used as part of your livelihood, it would certainly be a shame for any of it to become damaged or go missing.

 That's why E&L offers camera insurance policies specifically designed to cover your equipment.
 Whatever type of photography you do, getting camera insurance from E&L is a wise decision that will protect your investment and give you the freedom to explore and enjoy this exciting art form.